avisinghal6/avisinghal.github.io/README.md

-#deployed at : avisinghal.com, still a lot of work to do, but homepage is almost done.
+#deployed at : avisinghal.com.
 # avisinghal.github.io

+Things to work on:
+1. Add complete support for Google Analytics.
+2. Add support for all device friendly viewing.